Blog

 Understanding Social Media Metrics For Your Law Firm

-by Kevin Vermeulen • June 7th, 2023 • Social Media | Blog
+by Noreen Fishman • June 14th, 2024 • Social Media | Blog

 In reality though, once you know what to look for, it’s not too hard to decipher all those reports, no matter which platform you’re looking at.
 Many people simply get lost and lose sight of what’s really important when it comes to distributing content through social media.
 The key is to cut through the noise and pay attention to the metrics that really matter.

 Note: It’s important to remember that as we’re talking about the statistics here, we’re talking about everything as if the amount of content you’re producing and posting is more or less the same from week to week.
-If there is a big swing in the number of posts you’re making, up or down, it can have a big effect on all of the numbers you see, so that must also be taken into account when evaluating things.
+If there is a big swing in the number of posts you’re making, up or down, it can have a large effect on all of the numbers you see, so that must also be taken into account when evaluating things.

 Where to Monitor Social Media Metrics

-Facebook Page Insights Facebook News Feed Changes
+Facebook Page Insights

-Facebook provides the most comprehensive reporting of the big three social media platforms.
+Facebook provides the most comprehensive reporting of the big five social media platforms.
 When you first enter the Insights report for your page you’ll be presented with a general overview of what has been happening with your page during the last seven days.

 Of course, you want to see all of the numbers going up, but the three metrics on this page you really want to pay attention to are:

-Page Likes – This is the total number of people that have “liked” your law firm’s Facebook page.
+Page Likes – This is the total number of people who have “liked” your law firm’s Facebook page.
 The number is shown as the total new likes you’ve gotten this week as well as a comparison (shown as a percentage) to last week’s numbers.
 Likes on Facebook equal more exposure.
 As more people like and follow your page, each new post you make has a larger possible audience.

 You should pay particular attention to the comparison to last week’s numbers.
 It’s inevitable that the percentage will sometimes be negative, but keeping this number positive will bring the fastest growth.
-When this number is particularly high, look back at what you’ve been doing that could have caused the spike in likes and do your best to keep it up.
+When this number is particularly high, look back at what you’ve been doing that could have caused the spike in likes, and do your best to keep it up.

 Post Reach – This is the total number of (unique) people who have seen content that you’ve posted to your page during the last seven days.
 Keep in mind that this number will also include promoted posts.